Our commitment to the community can be seen through our sponsorship of organizations such as those listed below:

 Bailey-Boushay House is a nationally recognized facility offering residential care and day health programs for people living with AIDS.
 The Adult Day Health Program serves people with HIV / AIDS who are living independently in the community, and the Residential Care Program is a 35 bed skilled nursing facility for people living with HIV / AIDS and other life threatening illness.
 The program provides 24 hour support to individuals who require a higher level of care than a traditional nursing home can offer.

-Marler Clark attorney Denis Stearns served on the Board of Directors for Bailey-Boushay, and was President of the Board in 2003-2004.
+Marler Clark, Inc., PC of counsel attorney Denis Stearns served on the Board of Directors for Bailey-Boushay, and was President of the Board in 2003-2004.

 Bainbridge Youth Services supports Bainbridge Island youth through its Youth and Family Counseling Services and Youth Employment Programs.
 Over 45% of middle school & high school students are enrolled in the program which provides training and support in how to find work, choose a career direction, and succeed in the workplace.